 Fleet decision-makers can no longer ignore alternative fuels.

 David Rawlings, senior manager at Deloitte and Touche, will be among the expert speakers addressing the key issues fleets must look at and how they can reach a decision.

 Fleet executives must also prepare themselves to make the most of the growing choice of hybrid vehicles, which combine electric power with traditional petrol and diesel engines.

-This session will also highlight the potential tax advantage to drivers in opting for alternative fuels and also examine what fleet decision-makers could consider when looking at paying for fuel in the future.
+This session will also highlight the potential tax advantage to drivers in opting for alternative fuels.

 THE service landscape for fleets is changing.
 This year's major alterations to the Block Exemption system, which controls how cars are sold and serviced, mean a whole host of new operators could become involved in the fleet market.